-Before finalizing on your choice, it is prudent that you talk to an air systems expert.
+Before finalizing your choice, it is prudent that you talk to an air systems expert.
 An expert shall help you with cite surveying, advising on the choice of system to install based on your environment and needs, as well as giving you an estimate of the purchasing and installing the system.
 An expert can also give you great suggestions for the best brands to purchase based on their experience in the field.
-Lastly when selecting a service provider, ensure they are reliable and responsive to their clients.
+Lastly, when selecting a service provider, ensure they are reliable and responsive to their clients.
 A reliable service provider will respond quickly to emergencies when the system breaks down in times of need.

 In conclusion, the fact that both products have stood the test of time in the global market is enough proof that they both play vital roles in cooling and heating homes.
 The strengths of heat pumps and air conditions lie in what makes them different from each other.
 In this case, when choosing between the two, put more thought into your needs and budgets, rather than which of the two is better than the other.